haplo-org/haplo-repository/hres_ref_repository/readme.txt

 This is available through @P.getFirstFileDeposit(output)@

-2) REF Unit of Assessment objects should have a Ref Panel object as their parent.
+2) REF Unit of Assessment objects should have a REF Panel object as their parent.
 This is used to calculate whether the embargo (if present) is too long.

 3) The object is audited for the required metadata.

-As well as providing an interface to reguster REFG exceptions during the deposit workflow.
+As well as providing an interface to reguster REF exceptions during the deposit workflow.

 Note that the metadata requirements can be satisfied at any time before the audit in 2021.